Boeing 767: Accidents

+Incidents

 The 767's first incident was Air Canada Flight 143, a 767-200, on July 23, 1983.
-The airplane ran out of fuel in-flight and had to glide with both engines out for almost 43 nmi to an emergency landing at Gimli, Manitoba, Canada.
+The airplane ran out of fuel at an altitude of about 41,000 feet.
+Eventually, the pilots had to glide with both engines out for almost 43 nmi to an emergency landing at Gimli, Manitoba, Canada.
 The pilots used the aircraft's ram air turbine to power the hydraulic systems for aerodynamic control.
 There were no fatalities and only minor injuries.
 This aircraft was nicknamed "Gimli Glider" after its landing site.
-The aircraft, registered C-GAUN, continued flying for Air Canada until its retirement in January 2008.
+The aircraft, registered as C-GAUN, continued flying for Air Canada until its retirement in January 2008.

 In January 2014, the U.S. Federal Aviation Administration issued a directive that ordered inspections of the elevators on more than 400 767s beginning in March 2014; the focus was on fasteners and other parts that can fail and cause the elevators to jam.
 The issue was first identified in 2000 and has been the subject of several Boeing service bulletins.
 The inspections and repairs are required to be completed within six years.
 The aircraft has also had multiple occurrences of "uncommanded escape slide inflation" during maintenance or operations, and during flight.
 In late 2015, the FAA issued a preliminary directive to address the issue.

-Retirement and display
+Aircraft on display

-As new 767 variants roll off the assembly line, older series models have been retired and converted to cargo use, stored or scrapped.
+As new 767 variants roll off the assembly line, older series models have been retired and converted to cargo use, stored, or scrapped.
 One complete aircraft, N102DA, is the first 767-200 to operate for Delta Air Lines and the twelfth example built.
 It was retired from airline service in February 2006 after being repainted back to its original 1982 Delta widget livery and given a farewell tour.
 It was then put on display at the Delta Flight Museum in the Delta corporate campus at the edge of Hartsfield–Jackson Atlanta International Airport.
 "The Spirit of Delta" is on public display as of 2022.

 In 2013 a Brazilian entrepreneur purchased a 767-200 that had operated for the now-defunct carrier Transbrasil under the registration PT-TAC.
 The aircraft, which was sold at a bankruptcy auction, was placed on outdoor display in Taguatinga as part of a proposed commercial development.
 As of 2019, however, the development has not come to fruition.
-The aircraft is devoid of engines or landing gear, has deteriorated due to weather exposure and acts of vandalism, but remains publicly accessible to view.
+The aircraft is devoid of engines or landing gear and has deteriorated due to weather exposure and acts of vandalism but remains publicly accessible to view.

 Specifications

+Below is an organized chart composed of the variants of the 767 and their specifications.